sajudson/dataviz-project/README.md

 # Additional Information...
 ## known bugs and limitations
   - The toggles will allow all of the data to be filtered (i.e, not shown) on the chart.
-  - The brush on the line chart overview and corresponding data filters are reset on window resizing (toggle filter settings persist on resize).
+  - The brush on the line chart overview and corresponding date range filters are reset on window resizing (toggle filter settings persist on resize).
   - Line chart y ticks are not always redrawn correctly (ticks may be missing on the right side of the chart) when window is maximized.
   - Delays redrawing the visualizations when window is resized.
 The lag is noticeable but not excessive when running on a laptop or desktop, but may be an obstacle for mobile platforms.
   - The visualization in its current form is intended to be view on a desktop or laptop screen, preferably at or close to full screen (i.e., as a dashboard).
 It may not display as intended during when viewed in a small window or on a mobile device.
 The following limitations exist: